Squanto: Death

 The sickness seems to have greatly shaken Bradford, for they lingered there for several days before he died.
 Bradford described his death in some detail:

 In this place Tisquantum fell sick of Indian fever, bleeding much at the nose (which the Indians take as a symptom of death) and within a few days died there; desiring the Governor to pray for him, that he might go to the Englishmen's God in Heaven; and bequeathed sundry of his things to English friends, as remembrances of his love; of whom they had a great loss.

 Without Tisquantum to pilot them, the English settlers decided against trying the shoals again and returned to Cape Cod Bay.

 The English Separatists were comforted by the fact that Tisquantum had become a Christian convert.
 William Wood writing a little more than a decade later explained why some of the Ninnimissinuok began recognizing the power of "the Englishmens God, as they call him": "because they could never yet have power by their conjurations to damnifie the English either in body or goods" and since the introduction of the new spirit "the times and seasons being much altered in seven or eight years, freer from lightning and thunder, and long droughts, suddaine and tempestuous dashes of rain, and lamentable cold Winters".

 Philbrick speculates that Tisquantum may have been poisoned by Massasoit.
 His bases for the claim are (i) that other Native Americans had engaged in assassinations during the 17th century; and (ii) that Massasoit's own son, Metacomet, may have assassinated John Sassamon, an event that led to the bloody King Philip's War a half-century later.
 He suggests that the "peace" Winslow says was lately made between the two could have been a "rouse" but does not explain how Massasoit could have accomplished the feat on the very remote southeast end of Cape Cod, more than 85 miles distant from Pokanoket.

-Tisquantum is reputed to be buried in the village of Chatham Port.
+Tisquantum is reputed to be buried at Burial Hill in the village of Chathamport, a headland burial ground above and just north of William Nickerson's 1656 homesite.